upenn-nets-2120/project-overview/README.md

 # NETS 2120 Course Project Overview

 The course project will involve building "InstaLite," an Instagram-like social media site with full support for images.
 This project is to be done in *teams* and will build upon components you built over the semester in your homeworks.
+Specifically, you will likely leverage aspects of:

+* Hosting a website on EC2 from Homework 1
+* Matching images from Homework 2 Milestone 1, leveraging embeddings, ChromaDB, and TensorflowJS
+* User logins from Homework 4

 ## Project Technology Stack